Roter Frontkämpferbund: Development

 Over the years the RFB engaged more and more in violent street fights with the police, the SA, and other political rivals.
 In 1929, the RFB participated in bloody protests after International Workers' Day was banned in Berlin during what became known as Blutmai (Bloody May).
 More than 30 people were shot and killed by the police.
 The RFB was banned and all its assets confiscated by the government.
 At the time of the ban, the RFB had close to 130,000 members.
 Many of them continued their activities illegally or in local successor organizations such as the Kampfbund gegen den Faschismus.
 (Fighting-Alliance Against Fascism) Others retired from the political scene.

 Under the Third Reich

-After the Nazi takeover in 1933, former RFB members were among the first arrested and incarcerated in concentration camps.
+After the Nazi takeover in 1933, former RFB members were among the first arrested and incarcerated in Nazi concentration camps.
 The Nazis sought revenge on their former rivals and many of the RFB died in the Nazi prisons.

 Of those who survived or avoided arrest, many followed the call of the Second Spanish Republic during the Spanish Civil War (1936–39).
 They joined the Centuria Thälmann of the International Brigades to fight against the Nationalist rebels.
 During World War II former Red Front fighters fought in the Soviet Red Army against Nazi Germany.